Adolescent Idiopathic Scoliosis

 Idiopathic means the curve develops for unknown reasons.
 We now know that there is undoubtedly a genetic pre-disposition for some adolescents to develop AIS.
 Scoliosis is actually quite common – in fact, 3-5% of adolescents will be found to have some form of scoliosis.
 Most of these children are girls.

-Florida Spine Specialists are experts in treating scoliosis.
+Dr. Hershman at Florida Spine Specialists is an expert in treating scoliosis.
 Having been trained by several of the world’s foremost experts in scoliosis, he is able to diagnose and treat all types of scoliosis using the latest techniques in the field.
 Each child’s case is different, and the treatment plan is tailored to each individual’s specific problems and needs.

 It is important to seek treatment for AIS because if left untreated, a progressive scoliosis can result in significant deformity.
 The deformity can cause marked psychological distress and physical disability, especially among adolescent patients.
 Additionally, the deformity can have serious physical consequences.